qbss/installit/README.md

 Enter 'Yes!' if you're sure you wish to continue:
 ```

-At which point you just type 'Yes!' exactly as you see it, press the Enter key, and away you go!
-Just be sure to **back up your files** beforehand.
+At which point you just type 'Yes!' exactly as you see it in the above prompt, then press the Enter key, and away you go!
+Just, fair warning, be absolutely sure to have **backed up your files** before you give the go-ahead.